metaleap/gerbil-lsp/lsp/notes.md

 - any top-level def/decl in the current file
 - ancestor locals in scope
 - any made available by the file's existing `import`s
+- bonus stretch goals:
-- bonus stretch: any from any not-yet-imported `std/*` with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
+  - any from any not-yet-imported `std/*` / `gerbil/*` etc or workspace-local source files with an additional "import edit" to be applied in-editor to the current source (a text-edit being an (insert-text,insert-position) pair)
 - might also want to include any `'quoted-ident` already occurring somewhere in this source file (since one is often slinging them around repeatedly)
   - of course, like all other completions, only if suitable in terms of the current typing context (text to the left of position)